-How to remove FBI ransomware?
+How to remove FBI ransomware

-FBI Ransomware is a new scam that has been spreading on the Internet lately under the title of The FBI Federal Bureau Investigation.
+FBI Ransomware is an aggressive scam that has been spreading on the Internet under the title of The FBI Federal Bureau Investigation.
 It’s an alert claiming that your PC is blocked due to several reasons.
 For example, violating Copyright and Related Rights Law (Video, Music, Software) and illegally using or distributing copyrighted content, viewing or distributing prohibited Pornographic content and similar things.
 It also claim that your computer is infected by malware, which is a result of violating the law on neglectful use of personal computer.
 The ransomware will use generic sentences without providing exact reason for blocking your PC, though it would try to scare you with prison sentence.

 Basically, you will have your system completely locked so you will not be able to perform any tasks there.
 At this stage it’s quite easy for the computer hackers to gain some money from you as you are not able to do anything.
 What FBI ransomware does is stating that you must pay the fine through MoneyPak of $100 or $200 (depending from version) in order to unblock your computer.
 It also says that when you pay the fine, your PC will get unblocked in 1 to 48 hours after the money is put into the State’s account.
 Easy as that computer hackers are collecting from $100 to $200 from each victim.
 The money is collected using MoneyPak or PaySafe pre-paid cards.
 Thus it is obvious that FBI Ransomware is a scam.
 You have to know that this malware is created just to scare you and to rip you off.
 The only way to stop this annoying alert is to remove the parasite, and it is still possible despite your PC being locked.